 2) legitimizing it with your city/state/local/federal entities,

-3) doing your business books on a consistent basis,
+3) updating your business bookkeeping records on a consistent basis,

 …and all those other business-y things.